 Travel & Transportation

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in the Republic of Korea, you may encounter road conditions that differ significantly from those in the United States.
-The ROK's roads are well paved, traffic lights are functional, and most drivers comply with basic traffic laws.
-However, the Republic of Korea has a significantly higher traffic fatality rate than does the United States.
+The ROK's roads are well-paved, traffic lights are functional, and most drivers comply with basic traffic laws.
+The Republic of Korea, however, has a significantly higher traffic fatality rate than does the United States.
 Causes of accidents include excessive speed, frequent lane changes without signaling, running red lights, aggressive bus drivers, and weaving motorcyclists.
 You should be aware that motorcyclists sometimes drive on the sidewalks, and drivers of all types of vehicles do not always yield to pedestrians in marked crosswalks.
 It is safer to use pedestrian underpasses and overpasses where available.

 Some traffic laws in the Republic of Korea differ from traffic laws in the United States.
 Left-hand turns are generally prohibited except where a green arrow indicates otherwise.
 You may turn right on a red light after coming to a complete stop.
 Seat belts are mandatory.
 Children riding in the front seat of vehicles must wear a seat belt or use an appropriate child car seat.
 Passengers on motorcycles must wear helmets.
 If you are a short-term visitor and wish to drive in the Republic of Korea, you must have an international driving permit issued in the United States by the American Automobile Association (AAA) or the American Automobile Touring Alliance (AATA).
 Otherwise, you must have an ROK driver's license.